Finding a Top Financial Advisor Firm in Troy, Michigan

-Arbor Wealth Advisors, LLC has been an investment advisor in Illinois since 2013.
-Its client base is less than 70 members strong, and it’s almost entirely made up of high-net-worth individuals, save for a few individual clients without a high net worth.
-In total, Arbor has just over $328 million in assets under management (AUM).
+Arbor Wealth Advisors has been an investment advisor since 2013.
+Its client base is almost entirely made up of high-net-worth individuals, save for a few individual clients without a high net worth.

 Arbor provides fee-only investment management, financial planning and consulting services to its clients.
 Investment management services are typically discretionary, and financial planning services are provided on an hourly basis.

 Arbor’s investment approach is grounded in the belief that markets are efficient over the long term.
 The firm, applying the tenets of modern portfolio theory, seeks to optimize each client’s portfolio for their particular level of risk.
-This is done by constructing a diverse allocation of asset classes, typically through no-load mutual funds.
+This is done by constructing a diverse allocation of asset classes, typically through the use of passively managed, asset class mutual funds and exchange traded funds (ETFs).
 The firm may also invest in fixed-income instruments or funds to help adjust the risk level of a portfolio.

 MKD Wealth Coaches, LLC

-MKD Wealth Coaches, LLC has been providing investment advice to clients in the Troy area since 2006.
-Its 228 clients are a combination of individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.
+MKD Wealth Coaches has been providing investment advice to clients in the Troy area since 2006.
+Its current clients are a combination of individuals, high-net-worth individuals and pension and profit-sharing plans.
+It also offers works with trusts, estates, charitable organizations, corporations and business entities.
 MKD Wealth Coaches is a fee-based firm, and the minimum to become a client is $500,000.